Omni Calculator logo

 μ = 6

-Try it yourself
+Try it yourself!

-Enter your numbers into the mean median mode calculator and select mean in the steps to show option to see the calculation steps for the mean.
+Enter your numbers into the mean median mode calculator and select mean in the steps to show the option to see the calculation steps for the mean.

-Although the arithmetic mean is the most common mean calculation, you can learn about other types of means by checking out the geometric mean calculator, the harmonic mean calculator, and the weighted mean calculator.
+Although the arithmetic mean is the most common mean calculation, you can learn about other types of mean by checking out the geometric mean calculator, the harmonic mean calculator, and the weighted mean calculator.

-You might also be interested in knowing that mean plays an important role in calculating the dispersion of data.
+You might also be interested in knowing that the mean plays an important role in calculating the dispersion of data.
 Go to the dispersion calculator to discover the concept.

 Median definition

-When determining how to calculate median, we need to know if the dataset is even or odd:
+When determining how to calculate the median, we need to know if the dataset is even or odd:

 • If there is an odd number of numbers, such as the dataset 4, 6, 9, the median is simply the middle number, in this case, 6.